-- A. No new aquatic invasive species are introduced into Deer Lake. - B. Lake residents and visiting anglers take measures to prevent AIS introduction. - C. Lake users decontaminate boats when entering and leaving Deer Lake.
+- A. No new aquatic invasive species are introduced into Deer Lake. - B. Lake residents and visiting anglers take measures to prevent AIS introduction and spread. - C. Lake users decontaminate boats when entering and leaving Deer Lake.

 - 1. Continue the Clean Boats Clean Waters Program at the Town of St. Croix Falls public boat landing to educate boaters entering and leaving Deer Lake and encourage voluntary inspection and compliance.
 Continue the successful partnership with the Town of St. Croix Falls for payroll services. - 2.
 Update and maintain invasive species prevention signs at the boat landings. - 3.
+Clear vegetative debris from the boat landing area to prevent spread of zebra mussels attached to this debris to other lakes. - 4.
 Request that fishing tournament sponsors provide boat and trailer inspections and decontamination using accepted invasive species prevention techniques.
-Emphasize decontamination needed because of zebra mussel presence in Deer Lake. - 4.
+Emphasize decontamination needed because of zebra mussel presence in Deer Lake. - 5.
 Work with the Town of St. Croix Falls to pursue installation of a decontamination station using a mild bleach solution.
-Consider the addition of security cameras to encourage station use. - 5.
+Consider the addition of security cameras to encourage station use. - 6.
 Work with the Polk County Sheriff's Department to encourage enforcement of the Do Not Transport and AIS Decontamination Ordinance.

-Goal 3) Respond rapidly and aggressively to any newly introduced invasive, non-native aquatic plant and/or animal species.
+Goal 3) Respond rapidly and aggressively to any newly introduced invasive, nonnative aquatic plant and/or animal species.

-Monitoring for the presence of Eurasian water milfoil and other aquatic invasive species is critical for a successful rapid response program.
+Monitoring for the presence of Eurasian water milfoil and other aquatic invasive species is critical for a successful rapid response strategy.
 The public boat landing at the northwest corner of the lake and the private landing on the southeastern shore will be the focal points for monitoring.
 Invasive species introduction is most likely here in these high use locations.
 Deer Lake inflows are not connected to other lake systems, so these areas will not be targeted.
 Lake residents will be encouraged to learn to identify Eurasian water milfoil and purple loosestrife, and a contact for positive identification of potential specimens will be made available.